fghaas/five-is-fine/markdown/ignite.md

 ![100% pie chart](images/100-0.svg)

 <!-- Note -->
-By the time I get to 5, I’m a full-time manager and I make no direct contribution to our product anymore.
+By the time I get to 5, I’m a full-time manager.
+I make no direct contribution to our product anymore.
 If I don’t want to compromise my dedication and my obligation to my people *and our business* under those five responsibilities, that’s the limit.

-Now of course some of you will say, “that’s nonsense!”
+Now some of you will of course say, “that’s nonsense!”

-“I can do this for more people!”
+“I can manage more people!”

 <!-- Note -->
 ...
-“I can do this for more people!”
+“I can manage more people!”

-Surely you can do this for more people.
-A significant number of managers *do* this for more people.
+Surely we can manage more people.
+A significant number of managers *do* manage more people.

-But we’re not able to do it *without compromising those five responsibilities,* and thus making life harder for the people we work with.
+But we’re not able to do that *without compromising those five responsibilities,* and thus making life harder for the people we work with.